Guided medtiations and “instant meditations” are in hot demand. Too bad they’re no good for your health.

 Most meditation apps earn money through advertising or by selling guided meditations.

 The more guided meditation recordings you listen to, the more money they get.

 Hence why meditations that take trained monks at least 20 minutes to do (Vipassana, Anapanasati, Zen) etc, now have a one-minute guided meditation recording

 The world (eventually) woke up to the fact that McDonald’s is not real food.
 And soon the world will wake up to the fact that instant meditations are not real meditations.

 Meditation is supposed to be the one thing that is intentionally not instant.

 Meditation is about slowing down.
 It’s about unwinding.
 It’s about actually taking the time to enjoy life.
-It’s not about one minute meditation sessions, like the ones Headspace is pushing on us.
+It’s not about one minute instant meditation recordings.

 But what’s the long term effect of these “instant meditations”?